JNP-Solutions/Slacken/README.md

 Below, we describe the most common commands in more detail.
 For convenience, the complete list of Slacken commands is also available on its own [wiki page](https://github.com/JNP-Solutions/Slacken/wiki/Slacken-commands-overview).

-In the following examples we are using `slacken.sh` to invoke Slacken.
-If you prefer to use the Docker version, please use `dockerSlacken.sh` instead.

 ### Obtaining a pre-built genomic library